 The Company manages people's risk through its Human Resource Manager who is supported by members of Senior Management.
-The Company is currently in the process of further strengthening its human resources function through third party consultancy assistance.
+The Company further strengthens its human resources function through third party consultancy assistance.

 IT has been the major investment by the Company in the past years.
 The Company has also built an IT team in order to ensure that IT satisfies business requirements.
 The IT department is also responsible for the management of IT safety, including cyber risks.
 An array of IT policies are in place in order to mitigate IT risks.